shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-dex-tutorial.md

 # About The Author
-I am Vivek, You can find more about me [here](https://github.com/vivekascoder)
+I am Vivek Kumar, you can find more about me [on my GitHub profile](https://github.com/vivekascoder)!

 # References
 1. [Uniswap v1 white paper](https://hackmd.io/@HaydenAdams/HJ9jLsfTz)